Owez/yark/api/README.md

 - `kind=livestreams`: Gets a list of all livestreams
 - `kind=shorts`: Gets a list of all shorts

+Plus the page of videos to get (each page contains 100 videos) as a number, e.g. `&page=5` for the 5th page.
 With these query args supplied, you might get an empty `[]` JSON response back, indicating that there where no videos to fetch.
 If not you might get a videos list from the archive data, for example:

 ```jsonc
 [